 Audio engineering is the science bit of music production that often gets over-looked and under-valued by DJs and dance music producers – but not by us!
 It’s pointless having great ideas if you don’t know how to lay the foundations to set them upon.
 We’ll show you how it’s done!

 Logic is hugely popular because of its ‘sound’- and particularly in the later stages of production.
 We cover its application at all stages and recognize its power, which is why it’s included in our Academy Program.

-“I switched to Ableton from Logic many years ago, but after some A/Bing in my studio recently, I could hear that Logic sounded better than Ableton so I decided I needed to brush up in Logic to get the best of both worlds.
-I called Garnish and, of course the guys were great and got me back up to speed in no time” Jamie Jones
+“I switched to Ableton from Logic many years ago, but recently I’ve been missing Logic, so I decided to brush up to get the best of both worlds.
+I called Garnish, of course and the guys were great and got me back up to speed in no time” Jamie Jones

 We approach this part of the program in two parts.
 Firstly, we cover acoustics, and the best ways to correctly establish a home studio environment.
 Secondly, we move on to the regular stuff: filling the frequency spectrum, in-depth analysis of EQ, how to mix vocals, dynamic controllers and how to create a huge sound with only a few elements.